Louisiana Recording Law Summary:

 - An audible beep tone being repeated at steady intervals during the duration of the conversation.

 La.
 Rev. Stat.
-Ann. § 15:1303: Infractions against Kentucky’s eavesdropping law, either the recording or disclosure of communications without the required consent is subject to a $10,000 fine and a prison sentence of a maximum of 10 years of hard labor.
+Ann. § 15:1303(B): Infractions against Louisiana’s eavesdropping law, either the recording or disclosure of communications without the required consent is subject to a $10,000 fine and a prison sentence of a maximum of 10 years of hard labor.

 La.
 Rev. Stat.
-Ann. § 14:283(B): Infractions against Kentucky’s video voyeurism law are subject to a court fine and a prison sentence of a maximum of two to ten years of hard labor.
+Ann. § 14:283(B)(1): Infractions against Louisiana’s video voyeurism law are subject to a court fine not exceeding $2000 or a prison sentence of a maximum of 2 years with or without hard labor, or both.

 More Louisiana Laws